-SSAE NO. 3 CARRIER REPORTING
+SSAE NO. 10 CARRIER REPORTING

-MANAGEMENT ASSERTIONS FOR COMPLIANCE ATTESTATION IN ACCORDANCE WITH SSAE NO. 3
+CARRIER ASSERTIONS FOR COMPLIANCE ATTESTATION IN ACCORDANCE WITH SSAE NO. 10

-These assertions are made by the management of each experienced-rated carrier participating in the Federal Employees Health Benefits Program (FEHBP).
+These assertions are made by the experienced-rated carrier participating in the Federal Employees Health Benefits Program (FEHBP).
 They relate to the effectiveness of the carrier's internal controls over compliance with specified laws and regulations and with the carrier's contract with the Office of Personnel Management (OPM) (See Appendix D).
-The independent public accountant (IPA), engaged by that carrier, will perform the procedures necessary to express an opinion about whether the assertions are fairly stated in all material respects .
+The independent public accountant (IPA), engaged by that carrier, will perform the procedures necessary to express an opinion about whether the assertions are fairly stated in all material respects.